Snowflake-Labs/terraform-provider-snowflake/docs/resources/user.md

 ### Required

-- `name` (String, Sensitive) Name of the user.
+- `name` (String) Name of the user.
 Note that if you do not supply login_name this will be used as login_name. [doc](https://docs.snowflake.net/manuals/sql-reference/sql/create-user.html#required-parameters)

 ### Optional